core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 The IANA policies for future additions to this registry are "Hierarchical Allocation, Expert Review" {{RFC5226}}.
 Prior to a first allocation, the requesting organization must demonstrate a functional registry infrastructure.
 On subsequent allocation request(s), the organization must demonstrate the exhaustion of the prior range.
 These conditions need to be asserted by the assigned expert(s).

-### IANA SID Mega-Range Registry
+### IANA SID Mega-Range Registry {#iana-sid-mega-range-registry}

 The first million SIDs assigned to IANA is sub-divided as follow:

 * The range of 0 to 999 is reserved for future extensions.
 The IANA policy for this range is "IETF review" {{RFC5226}}.
 * The range of 1000 to 59,999 is reserved for YANG modules defined in RFCs.
 The IANA policy for future additions to this sub-registry is "RFC required" {{RFC5226}}.
 Allocation within this range requires publishing of the associated ".yang" and ".sid" files in the YANG module registry.
-The allocation within this range is done prior to the RFC publication but should not be done prior to the working group adoption.
+The allocation within this range is done during IESG review.
 * The range of 60,000 to 99,999 is reserved for experimental YANG modules.
 This range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
 The IANA policy for this range is "Experimental use" {{RFC5226}}.
 * The range of 100,000 to 999,999 is reserved for standardized YANG modules.
 The IANA policy for future additions to this sub-registry is "Specification Required" {{RFC5226}}.
 Allocation within this range requires publishing of the associated ".yang" and ".sid" files in the YANG module registry.

 | Entry Point   | Size       | IANA policy                       |